 - What leisure activities do you want to do more of or start doing?

 - What do your relationships look like, with your partner, your friends, your children?

-Once you have been as specific as you can, find a dark and quiet spot and begin imagining all the things you’ve created.
-See it clearly in a picture in your mind.
+Once you have been as specific as you can, find a quiet spot and begin imagining all the things you’ve created.
+See it clearly as a picture or movie in your mind.

-Put yourself in the picture and see yourself living your ideal life.
+Put yourself in the picture and see yourself living your ideal life, accelerates it.

 The key to visualisation and experiencing the benefits of it, is to do it on a daily basis.

 This was one of my defining strategies to moving from trauma to triumph.
 My focus was always on becoming who I wanted to be.
 I would fill my mind with images of every possible detail of my life; the kind of husband I wanted, the clothes I would wear, the house I would have.

 Everything that I visualised over a period of time has come to pass.
 So it absolutely works!

 A mentor is a person or friend who guides a less experienced person by building trust and modelling positive behaviours.
 A mentor is someone who would exhibit the kind of behaviours, and beliefs that you would like to exhibit.
 It can be someone who has faced several challenges themselves and can offer advice and support as you face your own challenges.
 It’s usually someone you admire and respect.
 Someone you look up to, who’s lived and learned.